Toit language basics#

 // words that are 5 characters or fewer.

-short_words words:
+short-words words:

 return words.filter: